McKinney, Agnes “Aggie” - The Times of Wayne County - Waynetimes.com

 She was born in Clyde, NY on June 20, 1931.
 Clyde was her home and she was a devout and committed member of St John’s parish community.
 Growing up on a farm during the Great Depression, Agnes learned the importance of faith, family, and hard work.
 She devoted her time and prayer to those in need.
 Any visitor could rely on a good story, a prayer for their wellbeing, and a hot meal – homemade ravioli was her specialty.
 Agnes was a loving and devoted daughter, sister, wife, mother to six children, aunt, grandmother, and faithful friend to many.

-She is preceded in death by her parents Michael and Tinella (Salerno) Montemorano, her siblings Pasquale and Santo Montemorano, and her children Faye Lee and Wendell McKinney.
+She is preceded in death by her parents Michael and Tinella (Salerno) Montemorano, her husband Wendell “Mac” McKinney, her siblings Pasquale and Santo Montemorano, and her children Faye Lee and Wendell McKinney, her granddaughter-in-law Shannon Holtz Crawford.
 She is survived by her children June (Ken) Crawford of Newark, Judy (Kelly) Tate of Tarzan TX, Martin (Charlene) McKinney of Clyde, and Daniel (Lynn) McKinney of Clyde, her sister Jean (Leo) Vetter of North Rose, eleven grandchildren, fifteen great-grandchildren, son-in-law Bobby Lee of Nashville TN and daughter-in-law Diane McKinney of Clyde, and several nieces and nephews.

-MARION: Entered into rest on January 28, 2022 at the age of 69.
-Predeceased by his parents, Marshall and Lucille Van Cassele; wife, Ann Van Cassele; son, Jamie Van Cassele;.
-Survived by his loving companion, Shirley Ronco; children, Larry Van Cassele, and Nikki Van Cassele.There will be no prior calling hours.
-Services will be at […]
+BIG CANOE, GEORGIA: Lloyd Collins of Big Canoe, Georgia, 80, passed away at home on January 27th, 2022, with his family at his side.
+Lloyd was born on August 14, 1941, in Lyons, New York, to Clayton Oral and Thelma Clingerman Collins.
+He was raised in Sodus, NY, where he explored many entrepreneurial interests.
+Prior […]

-CLYDE: Agnes “Aggie” McKinney went home to the Lord peacefully surrounded by her loving family on January 29th, 2021 at the age of 90.
-A Mass of Christian Burial will be celebrated at 10 AM on Wednesday, February 2, 2022 at St. John’s Catholic Church, 114 Sodus St., Clyde, NY.
-Burial will be in St. […]
+ONTARIO: Jim passed away on February 2, 2022 at age 78.
+He was born in Rochester to the late Benjamin (Stan) and Doris Church.
+Jim was also predeceased by his brother, Richard Thomas and daughters, Linda Lou and Lorraine Ann Church.
+Jim is survived by his wife, Gloria Church; children, David Church and Jill (Bob) […]